pharako/mysql-dbal/README.md

 MySQL extensions for [Doctrine DBAL](https://github.com/doctrine/dbal).

-`Pharako\DBAL\Connection` is an extension of `Doctrine\DBAL\Connection`, which means all functionality you get from the latter is also present in the former, with a few add-ons specific to MySQL:
+`Pharako\DBAL\Connection` is an extension of `Doctrine\DBAL\Connection`, which means all functionality you get from the latter is also present in the former, with a few add-ons specific to databases compatible with MySQL:

 * multiple inserts
 * single and multiple upserts (update records if they exist, insert them otherwise)

+# Supported databases

+* MySQL
+* MariaDB

 # Requirements